fpsvogel/reading/README.md

 ## How to add a reading page to your site

 After Reading parses your CSV reading log, it's up to you to display that parsed information on a web page.

-I've set up my personal site so that it parses my reading log during site generation, and it's even automatically generated every week.
+I've set up my personal site so that it parses my reading log during site generation, which is triggered every week.
 That means my site's "Reading" page automatically syncs to my reading log on a weekly basis.

-I explain how I did this in my tutorial ["Build a blog with Bridgetown"](https://fpsvogel.com/posts/2021/build-a-blog-with-ruby-bridgetown), which may give you ideas even if you don't use [Bridgetown](https://www.bridgetownrb.com/) to build your site… but you should use Bridgetown, it's great 😉
+For details, see my blog post ["Build a blog with Bridgetown"](https://fpsvogel.com/posts/2021/build-a-blog-with-ruby-bridgetown).

 ## Contributing